Confuzu/CivitAI_Image_grabber/README.md

 # Update History

+0.6

+Rate Limiting to to 20 simultaneous connections.
+Bug fixing

 0.5 New Features

 Option for Downloading SD (jpeg) Low Quality or HD (PNG) High Quality Version of Images